aloksmaurya2004-gif/flutter-medclinic-app/README.md

 # 🏥 MedClinic Flutter App

 A modern **Healthcare Mobile Application UI** built using **Flutter**.
-This app allows users to browse doctors, view details, and book appointments بسهولة.
+This app allows users to browse doctors, view details, and book appointments
 ---

 ## 🚀 Features